nullikacademy/custom-lobechat/contributing/Internationalization/Add-New-Locale.md

 # New Locale Guide

-LobeChat uses [lobe-i18n](https://github.com/lobehub/lobe-cli-toolbox/tree/master/packages/lobe-i18n) as the i18n solution, which allows for quick addition of new language support in the application.
+OpenGPT uses [lobe-i18n](https://github.com/lobehub/lobe-cli-toolbox/tree/master/packages/lobe-i18n) as the i18n solution, which allows for quick addition of new language support in the application.

 ## TOC